RaysCars/FlatEarth/readme.md

 Falsifications of the Heliocentric Solar System and Sphereical Earth

-## We see too far if Earth is a ball
+## No  measurable or visiable Earth curvature exists.
+We see too far if Earth is a ball.

  A sphereical earth requires there curvature (at the horizon) to obfuscate furhter objects.
 This following table illustrates hidden inches and feet up to 1000 miles: